litl/backoff/README.md

 This may be useful in reporting statistics or performing other custom logging.

-All three handler functions have the same two parameter signature.
-The first argument is a tuple consisting of the function reference, argument list, and keyword dictionary of the invocation being made.
-The second argument is a count of number of tries that have occured in the current invocation.
+Handlers must be callables with a unary signature accepting a dict argument.
+This dict contains the details of the invocation.
+Valid keys
+include:

+  * 'target' - reference to the function or method being invoked
+  * 'args' - positional arguments to func
+  * 'kwargs' - keyword arguments to func
+  * 'tries' - number of invocation tries so far
+  * 'wait' - seconds to wait (`on_backoff` handler only)
+  * 'value' - value triggering backoff (`on_predicate` decorator only)

+A handler which prints the details of the backoff event could be implemented like so:

-    def backoff_hdlr(invoc, tries):
+    def backoff_hdlr(details):
-        func, args, kwargs = invoc

-        print ("Backing off after %s tries calling " "function %s with args %s and kwargs %s"
+        print ("Backing off {wait:0.1f} seconds afters {tries} tries " "calling function {func} with args {args} and kwargs " "{kwargs}".format(**details))
-               % (tries, func.__name__, args, kwargs))

     @backoff.on_exception(backoff.expo,
                           requests.exceptions.RequestException,